 Though he gained some mainstream success, even winning a Grammy shortly before his death, the mainstream record labels did not market his music because of its radical politics.
 His first album “Legalize It” critiqued the big corporations and prison system that profit from the criminalization of marijuana.
 The notorious “anti-Drug laws” targeted Rastafarians and in effect made their lifestyle illegal.

-In his song “The Poor Man Feel It” he describes the worsening conditions of poor people, singing “Gas gone up/Bus fare gone up/The rent gone up/For meal gone up/Lighting gone up/The tax gone up.”
+In his song “The Poor Man Feel It” he describes the worsening conditions of poor people, singing “Gas gone up/Bus fare gone up/The rent gone up/phone bill gone up/Lighting gone up/The tax gone up.”
 Months before his murder in 1987, Tosh released No Nuclear War at a concert protesting the amassing of nuclear weapons by the imperial powers.

 Tosh was targeted and brutalized after he spoke against elitist Jamaican politicians during a concert for neglecting to address the violence and poverty on the island.
 He stated, “Hungry people are angry people.”
 Dermot Hussey said, “Peter Tosh was like a Malcolm X and you feel them vibes you know in terms of how he express himself.
 X-rated in the sense of revolutionary, him too forceful with the system, they don’t like a man who stand that way there.”
 Tosh refused to stay silent about the violent and oppressive reality of the system, even when it posed a threat to his life.
 During a live performance, he exclaimed “Without the truth there is no consciousness.”